pourmalek/CovidLongitudinalwithSRIV/output/countries/Afghanistan/readme.md

 graphs 6 COVID-19 daily deaths, ABSOLUTE PERCENT ERROR, Afghanistan, each model, all updates, forecast only

 graphs 7 COVID-19 daily deaths, _average median_ ERROR, Afghanistan, each model, all updates, forecast only

+graphs 8 COVID-19 daily deaths, _average median_ ABSOLUTE ERROR, Afghanistan, each model, all updates, forecast only

+graphs 9 COVID-19 daily deaths, _average median_ PERCENT ERROR, Afghanistan, each model, all updates, forecast only

+graphs 10 COVID-19 daily deaths, _average median_ ABSOLUTE PERCENT ERROR, Afghanistan, each model, all updates, forecast only

+ALL MODELS

+graphs 11 COVID-19 daily deaths, _average over updates and calendar months of average median_ ERROR, Afghanistan, each model, all updates, forecast only

+graphs 12 COVID-19 daily deaths, _average over updates and calendar months of median_ ABSOLUTE ERROR, Afghanistan, each model, all updates, forecast only

+graphs 13 COVID-19 daily deaths, _average over updates and calendar months of median_ PERCENT ERROR, Afghanistan, each model, all updates, forecast only

+graphs 14 COVID-19 daily deaths, _average over updates and calendar months of median_ ABSOLUTE PERCENT ERROR, Afghanistan, each model, all updates, forecast only